Measurement, Determinants and Effects on Country Stability

 Chapter 4: Constitutional Reforms, Fiscal Decentralization and Regional Fiscal Flows in Italy

-Maria Flavia Ambrosanio, Massimo Bordignon and Floriana Cerniglia 1 INTRODUCTION In the Italian case, the issue of measuring regional redistribution, or fiscal flows across regions, has not only a scientific interest.
+4. Constitutional reforms, fiscal decentralization and regional fiscal flows in Italy Maria Flavia Ambrosanio, Massimo Bordignon and Floriana Cerniglia 1 INTRODUCTION In the Italian case, the issue of measuring regional redistribution, or fiscal flows across regions, has not only a scientific interest.
 In the last 15 years, the country has been involved in a complex, confused and unfinished process of fiscal decentralization.
 A constitutional reform, approved in 2001 and which should have consolidated the new financial and political relationships between governments, is still waiting to be applied.
 The sharp difference in the level of economic development across areas of the country, with the consequent high level of territorial redistribution, has been both one of the main causes of the decentralization process, and the main obstacle for its conclusion.
 The worsening conditions of the economy, which has seen the rate of growth halving in the 2000s with respect to the 1990s, and the consequent financial difficulties of the public sector, have contributed to exacerbate the distributional conflict between territories.
 Regional parties, playing the role of advocates for the respective territories, have seen increasing political support, although they still collect only a minority of electoral support.
 In this context, data on fiscal flows are continuously produced and thrown into the political arena by various actors, political parties, interest groups and media alike, with little scientific underpinnings and often with limited adherence to reality.
-The confusion in the debate is facilitated by the poor quality of official data concerning regional expenditure and revenue, possibly a result of the national tradition of strong centralization of...
+The confusion in the debate is facilitated by the poor quality of official data concerning regional expenditure and revenue,...

 You are not authenticated to view the full text of this chapter or article.